Reliance Steel (RS) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the metals service-center company had gained 5.8% over the past month, outpacing the Industrial Products sector's gain of 3.75% and the S&P 500's gain of 4.64% in that time.
+Coming into today, shares of the metals service-center company had gained 11.98% in the past month.
+In that same time, the Industrial Products sector gained 5.07%, while the S&P 500 gained 6.41%.

-Reliance Steel will be looking to display strength as it nears its next earnings release.
-On that day, Reliance Steel is projected to report earnings of $4.47 per share, which would represent a year-over-year decline of 34.55%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.65 billion, down 8.45% from the prior-year quarter.
+Wall Street will be looking for positivity from Reliance Steel as it approaches its next earnings report date.
+The company is expected to report EPS of $4.47, down 34.55% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.65 billion, down 8.45% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Reliance Steel.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Reliance Steel.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 5.62% higher within the past month.
-Reliance Steel is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 7.38% higher.
+Reliance Steel is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Reliance Steel has a Forward P/E ratio of 12.05 right now.
-This represents a premium compared to its industry's average Forward P/E of 11.15.
+Valuation is also important, so investors should note that Reliance Steel has a Forward P/E ratio of 12.42 right now.
+This represents a discount compared to its industry's average Forward P/E of 13.85.

 The Metal Products - Distribution industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 9, which puts it in the top 4% of all 250+ industries.
+This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.